nix-community/flakelight/API_GUIDE.md

 ```
 Type:
-  devShell: Cfg | (ModuleArgs -> Cfg) | PackageDef
+  devShell: Cfg | (Pkgs -> Cfg) | PackageDef
-  Cfg.packages: Pkgs -> [Derivation]
+  Cfg.packages: [Derivation] | (Pkgs -> [Derivation])
-  Cfg.inputsFrom: Pkgs -> [Derivation]
+  Cfg.inputsFrom: [Derivation] | (Pkgs -> [Derivation])
   Cfg.shellHook: Str | (Pkgs -> Str)
   Cfg.env: (AttrsOf Str) | (Pkgs -> (AttrsOf Str))
-  Cfg.stdenv: Pkgs -> Stdenv
+  Cfg.stdenv: Stdenv | (Pkgs -> Stdenv)
 ```

 The devshell options allow you to configure `devShells.${system}.default`.
 It is split up into options in order to enable multiple modules to contribute to its configuration.

-The first three correspond to `mkShell` arguments.
+`devShell` can alternatively be set to a package definition, which is then used as the default shell, overriding other options.

+`devShell` can also be set to a function that takes the package set and returns an attrSet of the devShell configuration options.

+The options available are as follows:

-`devShell.packages` is a function that takes the package set and returns a list of packages to add to the shell.
+`devShell.packages` is a list of packages to add to the shell.
+It can optionally be a function taking the package set and returning such a list.

-`devShell.inputsFrom` is a function that takes the package set and returns a list of packages whose deps should be in the shell.
+`devShell.inputsFrom` is a list of packages whose deps should be in the shell.
+It can optionally be a function taking the package set and returning such a list.

 `devShell.shellHook` is a string that provides bash code to run in shell initialization.
-It can optionally be a function to such a string in order to access packages.
+It can optionally be a function taking the package set and returning such a string.

 `devShell.env` is for setting environment variables in the shell.
 It is an attribute set mapping variables to values.
-It can optionally be a function to such an attribute set in order to access packages.
+It can optionally be a function taking the package set and returning such an attribute set.

-`devShell.stdenv` allows changing the stdenv used for the shell.
-It is a function that takes the package set and returns the stdenv to use.
+`devShell.stdenv` is the stdenv package used for the shell.
+It can optionally be a function takeing the package set and returning the stdenv to use.

-`devShell` can alternatively be set to a package definition, which is then used as the default shell, overriding the above options.
-It can also be set to a function that takes `moduleArgs` and returns an attrSet of the above options.

 For example, these can be configured as follows: